Rohingya refugees welcome US calling repression genocide | Law-Order

 - Bangladesh

-Rohingya refugees in Bangladesh on Monday welcomed the announcement by the United States that it considers the violent repression of their largely Muslim ethnic group in Myanmar a genocide.
+Rohingya refugees in Bangladesh have welcomed the announcement by the United States that it considers the violent repression of their largely Muslim ethnic group in Myanmar a genocide.

 "We are very happy on the declaration of the genocide; many many thanks," said 60-year-old Sala Uddin, who lives at Kutupalong camp.

-“It has been 60 years starting from 1962 that the Myanmar government has been torturing us and many other communities including Rohingya,” he said.
-“I think a path to take action by the international community against Myanmar has opened up because of the declaration.”
-The U.S. made the determination Monday to call the repression a genocide based on confirmed accounts of mass atrocities on civilians by Myanmar's military in a widespread and systematic campaign against the Rohingya, Blinken said in a speech at the U.S. Holocaust Memorial Museum.
+"It has been 60 years starting from 1962 that the Myanmar government has been torturing us and many other communities including Rohingya," he said on Monday.
+"I think a path to take action by the international community against Myanmar has opened up because of the declaration."
+The US made the determination Monday to call the repression a genocide based on confirmed accounts of mass atrocities on civilians by Myanmar's military in a widespread and systematic campaign against the Rohingya, Blinken said in a speech at the US Holocaust Memorial Museum.

 Currently Bangladesh is hosting more than 1 million Rohingya refugees.
 More than 700,000 Rohingya have fled from Buddhist-majority Myanmar to refugee camps in Bangladesh since August 2017, when the military launched an operation aimed at clearing them from the country following attacks by a rebel group.